 This trope becomes a bit hilarious when comparing the two episodes dealing with overpopulation, where in each one Wheeler is on an entirely opposite side of the debate, yet both times the "lesson" he "learns" is the same.
 The first season episode "Population Bomb" had him learn having too many kids is irresponsible via an obvious Lilliputian dream sequence.
 Four years later in "Numbers Game," Wheeler wonders why people had kids if they couldn't afford to raise them.
 Cue Gi jumping down his throat and putting words in his mouth simply for asking a damn question.
 This time, he has a dream that again, warns him of the danger of overpopulation.
 It's treated as if he's learned a lesson by the time he wakes up, despite him being right from the beginning.

 And it's especially grating when you remember Wheeler's background.
 He's from a bad neighborhood in New York, and his own family's home is basically a hole in the wall apartment.
-He should be fully aware more than anyone else what happens to families who have more kids than they can afford.
+He should know better than anyone else what happens to families who have more kids than they can afford.

 Care Bears: most of the characters are characterized by unique personality quirks, but Grumpy Bear is unique in being the only bear to make a hobby out of finding the cloud wrapped around every silver lining (understandably, since the universe's opinion of him tends towards the Butt Monkey-esque.)
 Nonetheless, he remains quite possibly the most awesome character on the show, having cobbled together a fully-functional teleporter, survived an attack from a renegade bowl of fruit and playing baseball with lightning.
 Even the latest TV series, which gives all the bears a special power unique to their symbol, happily grants Grumpy arguably the most broken power on the show...
 The complainer may usually be wrong, but even hunting for clouds among the silver linings sometimes has a silver lining.